bihealth/sodar-core-legacy/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature dev

    Make sure you base your changes on the ``dev`` branch, which is the current active development branch.
-The ``master`` branch is intended for merging stable releases only.
+The ``main`` branch is intended for merging stable releases only.
 Now you can make your changes locally.

 5. When you're done making changes, make sure to apply proper formatting using